-The total pension liability for each of the defined benefit plans, measured as of March 15, 2017, was determined by an actuarial valuation dated July 1, 2016, using the individual entry age normal actuarial cost method and the following significant actuarial assumptions:
+The total pension liability for each of the defined benefit plans was measured as of June 30, 2017.
+The total pension liability for the FRS Pension Plan was determined by an actuarial valuation dated July 1, 2017.
+For the HIS Program, the total pension liability was determined by an actuarial valuation dated July 1, 2016, rolled-forward using standard actuarial procedures.
+The individual entry age normal actuarial cost method was used for each plan, along with the following significant actuarial assumptions: